Classification of compact ancient solutions to the Ricci flow on surfaces: Lyapunov functional and convergence

 We will show next that $J(t)$ is non-decreasing and bounded.
-In the sequel, we will use these properties and the a priori estimates shown in the previous section to prove that $v(\cdot,t)$ converges, as $t \to - \infty$, in the $C^{1,\alpha}$ norm, to a steady state solution $\tilde v$.
+In the sequel, we will combine these properties with the a priori estimates shown in the previous section to show that $v(\cdot,t)$ converges, as $t \to - \infty$, in the $C^{1,\alpha}$ norm, to a steady state solution $v_\infty$.

 \begin{lem} The Lyapunov functional $J(t)$ is monotone under (\ref{eqn-p1}) and in particular, we have

 \end{lem}

 \begin{proof} To simplify the notation we will set $\Delta := \dds$ and $\nabla := \nabla_{S^2}$.
 Equation \eqref{eqn-p1} and a direct calculation show: